padok/klipper_config/README_Update_MCU.md

 ## menuconfig skr1.4

-V2.1005 is currently running with SKR 1.4 (not Turbo)
+V2.1005 is currently running with one SKR 1.4 (not Turbo)

 ```
 [ ] Enable extra low-level configuration options